-Yesterday was International Women’s Day, which was observed here in Mexico (Dia Internacional de la Mujer) as well as in the US and around the world.
-When I went to the tienda to buy snacks with the kids after school, the owner of the store gave each of the women a white rose to celebrate.
+Yesterday was International Women’s Day, which was observed in many countries around the world.
+When I went to the store to buy snacks with the kids after school, the owner of the store gave each of the women a white rose to celebrate.
 My 10-year-old, Norah, told me that she had learned about International Women’s Day in school, and that it started when there was a big fire in New York City and a lot of women working in the building died.

 I immediately realized that Norah was talking about the fire at the Triangle Shirtwaist Factory, but I had no idea that there was a connection between that tragedy and International Women’s Day.
 Although International Women’s Day was first celebrated before the fire on March 19, 1911, the tragedy that occurred on March 25th – less than a week later – brought increased attention to working conditions and became the focus of subsequent International Women’s Day events.

 It has been quite a few years since I faced discrimination because of my gender – if any of you have a problem with learning about codes from a woman, you’ve kept it quiet (good idea).
 But it has not always been that way.
 In 2011 I spoke about my early experiences in the industry at the New England Chapter of DHI “historical review” meeting (you can read about it here).
 Although I have always worked for great companies where I was appreciated and treated fairly, there were some challenges along the way.